harness/developer-hub/docs/platform/tags/tags.md

 * Marking applications and components for reuse, preservation, or deletion.
 * Allocating costs.

-Some examples of Tag keys, with representative values, are:
+Some examples of tag keys, with representative values, are:

 * `org: engineering`
 * `owner: jenny`
 * `validUntil: 1557444441`
 * `do-not-delete`

-The final Tag example above is a key with no value.
+The final tag example above is a key with no value.
 If assigned to a component, such a tag with no value simply acts like a flag.

 ### Tag format restrictions